 But even that is not always enough because we are not in total control of events in our daily lives.

-Unforeseen things can happen, especially when you’re traveling.
+Unforeseen things can happen, especially when you’re travelling.

-One of the best things to ease your mind while dealing with the unexpected when traveling, is the knowledge that you are covered by travel insurance.
+One of the best things to ease your mind while dealing with the unexpected when travelling is the knowledge that you are covered by travel insurance.